Conservation & Biodiversity

 The Biodiversity Strategy and supporting Technical Report are available through the links below:

 How can you get involved?

 There are several ways that you can get involved and help protect biodiversity within Hobsons Bay.

 To find an event near you check out our conservation events calendar:

 Conservation Activities Calendar 2017(PDF, 840KB)

-Check out our Ranger Ramblings newsletter to be kept up to date with Conservation and Environment events within and around Hobsons Bay as well as providing other interesting information about local parks, flora, and fauna.
+To keep up to date with the latest news check out our Ranger Ramblings newsletter.
+It will keep you up to date with conservation and environment events within and around Hobsons Bay as well as providing other interesting information about local parks, flora, and fauna.

 For more information, contact the Council Conservation Ranger on 9923 1000 or firstname.lastname@example.org